Is free brokerage too good to be true? Here’s how stock brokers make money off you

 One of the ways that brokers make money while having free brokerage is by earning interest on uninvested cash balances that clients keep in their brokerage accounts.
 Once clients deposit money into their trading account, some of that amount may not be immediately invested.
 Brokers can then use that uninvested cash to purchase short-term assets like Treasury bills, earning interest on the processed transactions.
 Because the level of funds is high, brokers can receive significant returns through accumulation of small amounts.

 Another method employed by brokers is by selling order flows to other firms, who use that flow to execute trades more efficiently and often at better prices.
 These firms are ready to pay for order flows as it provides them a market advantage, thereby creating a win-win situation for both the broker and the firm purchasing the order flow.
-However, this doesn’t mean the retail investor, i.e. you, gets the best price for his order!
+However, this doesn’t mean the retail investor, i.e. you, gets the best price for the trade!

-Brokers may also price their additional services, such as research, data analytics and investment advice as a way of generating revenue while having free brokerage.
+Brokers may also price their additional services, such as research, data analytics and investment advice, as a way of generating revenue while having free brokerage.
 The brokers will charge separately for these services or package them with other offerings.

 Do your research